ibm-cloud-docs/direct-link/subnet-configuration.md

 ## Strict limitations on IP assignments
 {: #strict-limitations-on-ip-assignments}

-* If you use the 10.x.x.x network, you still cannot create overlap with your hosts within IBM Cloud nor with the IBM Cloud services network, which occupies `10.0.0.0/14`, `10.198.0.0/15`, and `10.200.0.0/14`.
+* Direct Link on Classic only: If you use the `10.x.x.x` network, you still cannot create overlap with your hosts within IBM Cloud nor with the IBM Cloud services network, which occupies `10.0.0.0/14`, `10.198.0.0/15`, and `10.200.0.0/14`.

 * The following ranges are not allowed in the Federal system and they are rejected by IBM servers: `169.254.0.0/16`, `224.0.0.0/4`.

 ## Redundancy and diversity
 {: #redundancy-and-diversity}

 {{site.data.keyword.cloud_notm}} Direct Link provides diversity, and customers are responsible for implementing redundancy through their BGP schemas.

-If you select ECMP for redundancy, both BGP sessions must exist on the same XCR; therefore, you give up router diversity and are exposed to risk if the router fails.
-You gain Layer-3 redundancy, but you lose router diversity.

 ## Understanding BGP forwarding decisions
 {: #understanding-bgp-routing}